NautilusTrader

 Money

 Money values include a currency.
-Arithmetic between Money values requires matching currencies:
+Addition and subtraction between Money values require matching currencies:

 from nautilus_trader.model.objects import Money